evan-rf/etachov.github.io/about.md

 permalink: /about/
 ---

-Hi my name is Evan Tachovsky and I work on data at <a href = "https://www.rockefellerfoundation.org/" target = "_blank">The Rockefeller Foundation</a>.
+Hi my name is Evan and I work on data at <a href = "https://www.rockefellerfoundation.org/" target = "_blank">The Rockefeller Foundation</a>.
 Views expressed here are fully my own.

 Right now I'm working on four personal projects: